 I bet your precooked ham is ready to face the smoke.
 You can buy the already precooked, or you can prepare yours at home.
 You shouldn’t be worried that the taste of the smoke will be overwhelming.
 The ham will taste absolutely exceptional.

-If you love spices, then you’ll have to rub your ham with a tone of spices.
+If you love spices, then you’ll have to rub your ham with a ton of spices.
 If you have a homemade BBQ rub, it will still be perfect.
-Ensure that the spices have the right amount savory.
+Ensure that the spices have the right amount of savory.

 You can add these seasonings right before smoking, or if you want better tasting smoked ham them, you’d better do it the night before.
 The longer time allows the spices to sink in the deepest part of the ham so that all its inches will smell and taste your spices.